 - Some special features of camels include:

-- They can close and open their nostrils which helps them to prevent blowing sand from entering their nose.
+- They can close and open their nostrils which helps them to prevent sand from entering their nose.

 - Camels have two lips.